 Antibiotics or initially hailed as “magic bullets” and are chemical agents used in the treatment or/and prevention of bacterial infections.
 They may either kill or inhibit the growth of bacteria.
 Before the early 20th century, treatments for infections were based primarily on traditional medicine or medicinal folklore.
 Over 3000 years ago, specific mixtures with antimicrobial characters were used.
 Many ancient cultures, such as the ancient Greeks and ancient Egyptians, used specific mold and plant materials to treat infections.
 Penicillin, the first antibiotic, was discovered in 1928, thanks to Sir Alexander Fleming for his unprecedented discovery.
 Then, penicillin was being mass-produced in 1944, and the treatment rate against many bacterial infections was very high.
 However, antibiotics such as penicillin, which used to have a high efficacy against many bacterial species and strains, have become less effective, due to the increased resistance of many bacterial strains.
-Currently, there are many new antibiotics such as fluoroquinolones, cephalosporins and macrolides.
+Currently, there are many new antibiotics such as fluoroquinolones, cephalosporins, and macrolides.
 Yet, we can see there are also bacteria that show resistance to them also.
 But what is the secret of developing antibiotic resistance, even to the new antibiotics?

 The emergence of resistance of bacteria to multiple antibiotics is a common phenomenon.
 It usually reflects evolutionary processes that occur during antibiotic therapy.
-Antibiotic treatment itself may select specific bacterial strains which have a physiologically or genetically enhanced capacity to survive relatively high doses of antibiotics.
+The antibiotic treatment itself may select specific bacterial strains which have a physiologically or genetically enhanced capacity to survive relatively high doses of antibiotics.
 This may result in selective growth of resistant strains and simultaneously inhibition of growth of susceptible bacteria.
 Ironically, use of antibiotics may increase the likelihood of developing resistant strains!

-Shall we stop using antibiotics to decrease the growing rate of antibiotic resistance?
+Shall we stop using antibiotics to decrease the growth rate of antibiotic resistance?
 This urgent question cannot be simply answered by a yes or no. However, there is a lot of research that shows that overuse or misuse of antibiotics play a pivotal role in the emergence of antibiotic resistance.
 In the research, the misuse of fluoroquinolones and other antibiotics increased the rate of emergence of antibiotic resistance in bacteria, which can inhibit the treatment of antibiotic-resistant infections.
 Widespread use of fluoroquinolones as a first-line antibiotic has led to increased antibiotic resistance, with very negative consequences for serious bacterial infections.
 Antibiotics are not effective against viruses such as human immunodeficiency virus or influenza, so another common misuse of antibiotics is the use of them against viral infections.

 The key solution for this dilemma of antibiotic resistance is the concept of functional medicine.
 Functional medicine uses two scientifically based principles: The first one is to add what’s missing in the body to restore its physiology back to a state of optimal performance, and the second is to eliminate anything that prevents the body from moving toward this optimal physiology state.
 Functional medicine supports the normal healing mechanisms of the human body naturally, rather than attacking disease directly.
 Treating the underlying causes rather than the diseases is the cornerstone of functional medicine.
 In the case of infection caused by multidrug resistant bacteria, using natural products which boost the immunity of the human body, plays a remarkable role in fighting these multidrug resistant bacteria or superbugs.